Iancheung228/Iancheung228.github.io/_posts/2024-04-20-barebone_transformer.md

 We also have access to a pretrained database of vocabulary.
 You can think of this database of vocabulary as a matrix that contains every word in the Oxford English dictionary.
 Unlike the Oxford English Dictionary, however, instead of defining a word with other English words, we define a word by a vector with dimension length embed_dim.
 Each one of these vectors contains valuable information about the word when considered alone, language is a very complex system where the meaning of a word in a sentence changes based on neighbouring words, or as we might call it, the context.
 Transformer aims to learn a richer vector representation, based on the context where this word appears in.
 That is the database of vocabulary contains non-contextual information while Transformer aims to learn contextual information.

-## data manipulation
+## Data preprocessing:
-The early bird eats the worm.
+Suppose our raw input to our transformer model is the sequence: The early bird eats the worm.
-10892 11257 10202 4514 10892  8438
-These are the corresponding indexes in our vocabulary
+These are the following steps:

-We then literally look up the vector at that index.
-Again this vector has dimension embed_dim.
+1) find index for each word
+2) retrieve the non contextual word embedding from our vocab

-We would also like to keep track of the order of the words in the sequence.
-We accomplish this by adding a positional encoding vector to each word.
+3) incorporate positional information as we like to keep track of the order of words
+4) reshape

 <img width="813" alt="Screenshot 2024-04-20 at 5 53 15 PM" src="https://github.com/Iancheung228/Iancheung228.github.io/assets/37007362/2c4dab14-4d8e-414f-b024-dced839813f7">

 <img width="774" alt="Screenshot 2024-04-20 at 6 19 44 PM" src="https://github.com/Iancheung228/Iancheung228.github.io/assets/37007362/8da61052-a4dc-42d0-85d6-dd9dc5e28417">